New Hampshire DHHS just bought 100 kits for a FY2026 pilot

 The map predicts risk, not any individual child's poisoning.
 The kit is a screening tool, not a diagnosis.
 A positive result tells you to act and investigate; it does not replace confirmatory testing where your protocol requires it.
 We would rather you buy this knowing exactly what it is and is not.
 There is no known level of lead exposure that is without risk, which is the entire reason a cheap first-pass screen belongs in front of the expensive instruments.

-Our risk map was checked against real measured childhood blood lead in eight states.
+We compared our risk map against actual measured childhood blood-lead levels in eight states.

 8